 Joining forces for Nature and Health

-Wageningen University & Research researchers work with municipalities, businesses and civic organisations to make vegetation an even more fixed part of preventive health care, Marian Stuiver, programme manager Green Cities: 'The fact that the value of vegetation for health is increasingly recognised by the Top Sectors and ZonMw, is a positive development.
+Wageningen University & Research researchers work with municipalities, businesses and civic organisations to make vegetation an even more fixed part of preventive health care, Marian Stuiver, programme leader Green Cities: 'The fact that the value of vegetation for health is increasingly recognised by the Top Sectors and ZonMw, is a positive development.
 But we have a long way to go.
 Both in research as in indoor and outdoor design.'